thilak-tp/gpu-cuda-programming/README.md

 5. 5.blocks_threads     - A simple program to learn about dim3 vector type for understanding grids/blocks/threads
                           Total number of threads = No. of blocks * No. of threads per block
+                          Note: While passing no. of blocks and no. of threads, we can directly specifiy the no. of blocks and the number of threads using integers instead of dim3 variables as well.

     <img src="Resources/blocks_threads.png" width="300" />
 ---------------------------------------------------------------------------------------------------------------------------